chaofengqing/chao_lab/content/_index.md

       title: About
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
+    design:
+      background:
+        image:
+          filename: background_cuhksz.jpg
+          # Apply image filters?
+          filters:
+            # Darken the image?
+Range 0-1 where 1 is transparent and 0 is opaque.
+            brightness: 0.6
   - block: skills
     content:
       title: Skills